What Is Nitrous Oxide

 Nitrous oxide, known more commonly as laughing gas, is a colorless gas that we administer through a nosepiece during dental exams, cleanings, and treatments.
 There’s a reason it’s called laughing gas – it can invoke a feeling of euphoria, or maybe even bring on a fit of the giggles!

 In use in dentistry since the mid-1800s, nitrous oxide can help you relax enough to more easily tolerate dental visits.
 For some people, the anesthetic effect is strong enough that we don’t need to give them Novocain for restorative dental work (such as fillings).
-But, for the majority of our patients, nitrous oxide is used in conjunction with Novocain.
+For the majority of patients, however, nitrous oxide is used in conjunction with Novocain.

 Here’s how nitrous oxide will work: We’ll have you wear a nosepiece, which delivers a gas that has a slightly sweet odor and taste.
 You’ll breathe normally through your nose, and within a few minutes, you should begin to feel the effects of the nitrous oxide.